shibing624/codev/README_EN.md

 ## Introduction

-CodeV is a command-line interface for AI-powered code generation.
+Codev is a command-line interface for AI-powered code generation.
 This Python implementation provides an interactive coding assistant in your terminal, leveraging the OpenAI Chat Completions API to help you write, edit, and execute code more efficiently.

 ## Features